wilkinghoff/icassp2023/README.md

 @unpublished{wilkinghoff2023design,
-  author = {Wilkinghoff, Kevin}, title  = {Design Choices for Learning Embeddings from Auxiliary Tasks for Domain Generalization in Anomalous Sound Detection}, note   = {Submitted to International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, year   = {2022}
+  author = {Wilkinghoff, Kevin}, title  = {Design Choices for Learning Embeddings from Auxiliary Tasks for Domain Generalization in Anomalous Sound Detection}, note   = {Accepted for presentation at International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, year   = {2022}
 }